kvosbur/SubRedditBackgroundImages/README.md

 to filter for NSFW is on or not.
 5. Create a Reddit API project ( this is needed to access the images)
 6. Create a .env file in the directory that is a copy of the example.env with your api secret key in the file instead of 'aaaaaaaaaaaaa'
+7. Will need to update the line in reddit_api.py for USER_AGENT to follow the guidlines set in https://github.com/reddit-archive/reddit/wiki/API for your reddit project.

 # Running the Program
 The program is executed by way of running the following command in terminal